COVID Restrictions lifted

 - You should still get tested and self-isolate immediately if you develop any COVID-19 symptoms.

 - You must self-isolate if you test positive for COVID-19, regardless of your vaccination status.

 - You must self-isolate if you are told to do so by NHS Test and Trace.

-- From 16 August, if you have been fully vaccinated you will be exempt from the requirement to self-isolate if you are a contact of a positive COVID-19 case.
-You will instead be advised to take a PCR test as soon as possible.
+- From 16 August, if you have been fully vaccinated you are exempt from the requirement to self-isolate if you are a contact of a positive COVID-19 case.
+You are instead be advised to take a PCR test as soon as possible.

 - This includes under-18’s who are a contact of a positive case.